dwhiffing/fury/content/aar/nf/nf11_aj/body.md

 The horizon is dark with Su-27s, and I can't get a good look at what's behind the jammers, which are shutting down my Sparrow-armed planes and semi-active homing SAMs.
-Thank God for the HOJ ability of the Phoenix!
+Thank God for the HOJ ability of the Phoenix\!
 I manage to kill enough of the northern jammers that I can fight and see (although I never do get that damned Cub), and then I start working on the ones to the NW, but as I do anti-shipping missiles start streaming towards me through the Blinder jammers.
-I should have concentrated NW!
+I should have concentrated NW\!

 By the time I get the last of the jammers I can only shoot down a handful of bombers before they launch, but my pilots have their revenge